 - Voluntarily separating service members who were subject to a "stop loss" or who stayed beyond their service limit in support of a contingency operation may receive extended medical insurance

-- National Guardsmen and Reservists who were called to active duty may receive continuing medical insurance for up to six months after they leave active duty
+- National Guard and Reserve Component service members who were called to active duty may receive continuing medical insurance for up to six months after they leave active duty.

 For specific information on medical benefits for you and your family, call the Defense Enrollment Eligibility Reporting System at 800-538-9552 or visit the DEERS website.
 Your installation transition office can also provide more information on your eligibility for extended medical benefits.